The Hartree and Hartree-Fock equations in Lebesgue $L^p$ and Fourier-Lebesgue $\hat{L}^p$ spaces

 \begin{Remark}[Strategy of proof for local well-posedness] It is known that $U(t): L^p(\R^d) \to \ L^p(\R^d)$ if and only if $p=2$.
 For this reason, it is believed that, one cannot expect to solve NLS with initial data in $L^p(\R^d)$ $(p\neq2)$ as the linear counterpart of NLS is ill-posed in $L^p(\R^d).$ However, we can overcome this difficulty via the following strategy: \begin{enumerate} \item[(i)] Apply $U(-t)$ to the integral form of $(\#)$, that is to \eqref{5}, and search for solution $\psi$ so that

 Now notice that the linear counterpart of \eqref{t5} is well-posed in $L^p(\R^d)$.
-This idea is inspired by the work of Zhou \cite{zhou2010cauchy} for the NLS in $L^p (\R) \ (1<p<2).$ \item[(ii)] Invoke factorization factorization formula (Lemma \ref{2}) to obtain transformed integral operator, say $\Phi$ (see \eqref{6}). \item[(iii)] Choose closed ball of radius $b,$ and centered at the origin, say $ \mathcal{V}_b^T$, in $X_T$ (we note that the choice of $\mathcal{V}_b^T$ vary as the Lebesgue space exponent $p$ vary). \item[(iv)] Apply trilinear (Subsection \ref{TE}) and Strichartz estimates to obtain $\Phi:\mathcal{V}_b^T\to \mathcal{V}_b^T$ is contraction, and hence the local existence. \end{enumerate} \end{Remark}
+This idea is inspired by the work of Zhou \cite{zhou2010cauchy} for the NLS in $L^p (\R) \ (1<p<2).$ \item[(ii)] Invoke factorization formula (Lemma \ref{2}) to obtain transformed integral operator, say $\Phi$ (see \eqref{6}). \item[(iii)] Choose closed ball of radius $b,$ and centered at the origin, say $ \mathcal{V}_b^T$, in $X_T$ (we note that the choice of $\mathcal{V}_b^T$ varies as the Lebesgue space exponent $p$ varies). \item[(iv)] Apply trilinear (Subsection \ref{TE}) and Strichartz estimates to obtain $\Phi:\mathcal{V}_b^T\to \mathcal{V}_b^T$ is contraction, and hence the local existence. \end{enumerate} \end{Remark}

 \begin{Remark} We shall give the proof only for the Hartree-Fock equation \eqref{hf}.
 The proof for the reduced Hartree-Fock equation \eqref{rhf} can be proved similarly and hence we shall omit the details. \end{Remark} In this section we shall prove our existence theorems (Theorem \ref{lw} to Theorem \ref{iglobal}).
 To this end, we start with the following technical lemma.